-ICER uses the cost-effectiveness model in an economic evaluation to estimate the potential total budgetary impact of new treatments in the US, assuming different prices, including the treatment's placeholder or actual net price, and if available, list price, and the three threshold prices to achieve cost effectiveness at \$50,000, \$100,000, and \$150,000 per evLYG.
+ICER uses the cost-effectiveness model in an economic evaluation to estimate the potential total budgetary impact of new treatments in the US, assuming different prices, including the treatment's placeholder or actual net price (or ASP for physician administered drugs), and if relevant and available, WAC price, and the three threshold prices to achieve cost effectiveness at \$50,000, \$100,000, and \$150,000 per evLYG.
 Potential budget impact is defined as the total differential cost of using each new therapy rather than relevant existing therapy for the treated population, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events.